Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Methodology

 \subsection{Bounded blood pressure network (BBP-Net)}

 BBP-Net is designed to estimate SBP and DBP values from facial and acral rPPG signals, and its structure is presented in Fig.~\ref{fig:BBP-Net}.
 BBP-Net takes a stack of physiological signals consisting of phase-shifted rPPG signals, velocity plethysmography (VPG) and acceleration plethysmography (APG) signals.
 VPG and APG are the first and second derivatives of the facial and acral rPPG signals.
-BBP-Net consists of pointwise convolution layer, MSF blocks, BP prediction heads, and scaled sigmoid layers.
+To extract local temporal features such as phase shifts and signal waveforms, BBP-Net is stacked with convolution-based modules, consisting of pointwise convolution layers, MSF blocks, BP prediction heads, and scaled sigmoid layers.

 The MSF block integrates physiological information from various receptive fields.
 In Fig.~\ref{fig:BBP-Net}, $C_{in}$, $C_{out}$, and $C_{mid}$ denote the channels of input, output, and middle layers in MSF blocks and BP prediction heads; $T_{in}$ denotes the temporal length of an input signal.
-The MSF block performs depth-wise separable (DWS) convolution with the kernel sizes of 3 and 5 in parallel, and it employs the Hardswish activation function~\citep{howard2019searching}.
+The MSF block performs depth-wise separable (DWS) convolution with the kernel sizes of 3 and 5 in parallel.
+Since phase-shifted rPPG signals contain negative values, we employed the Hard Swish activation function [45] to handle negative values while preserving the smooth characteristics of the signal data.
 After the global average pooling, the global feature vector with channel $C_{mid}$ passes linear layers and a softmax layer to compute weight vectors for the outputs of two DWS convolution layers.
 MSF blocks contain a residual connection to reduce the problem of vanishing gradients.

-The BP prediction head includes a bottleneck attention module~\citep{park2018bam} and residual connections to extract temporal features.
+The BP prediction head includes a bottleneck attention module~\cite{park2018bam} and residual connections to extract temporal features.
 Moreover, we employed a scaled sigmoid function to constrain the estimated blood pressure into a predefined range as follows.